Many developers spend a fair amount of the day waiting:

 One commonly overlooked impedance to development flow is typos.
 Most of the programmers I know are touch typists when it comes to letters and common punctuation, but the slew of symbols in code is a constant source of interruptions to trains of thought.
 The lack of good typing tutors for programmers annoyed me enough that I developed typing.io, a typing program that lets programmers practice typing code in multiple languages from open source projects.

-Jon_Burgess over 10 years ago
+Jon_Burgess about 11 years ago

 Jon_Burgess